MSU-CSE491/cse_491_fall_2023/blogposts/Rackerby/post.md

   >     - `x` and `y` are both complete objects, or
   >     - `x` and `y` are direct subobjects of objects `ox` and `oy` respectively, and `ox` is transparently replaceable by `oy`.

+Some of these definitions are outside of this article's scope, but the most important non-obvious definition is that of subobjects.
+You can think of a base class subobject as a class that other classes derive from, for which memory must be allocated inside the derived class.

 These requirements suggest that transparent replacability is rather strict.
 The example was also a tad contrived: why go through all the trouble of writing a special copy assignment operator when `C & c2_ref = c2` works just as fine?

 If we break the rules of transparent replaceability, it allows for more general memory-reuse.
 Recall our `Foo` struct: